MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-11-getting-started-with-ionic-and-ibm-mobilefirst-platform-foundation-8-0.md

 </div>

 ### Additional Resources
-To learn more about Ionic integration, we have a great Ionic 2 [Lab series](https://mobilefirstplatform.ibmcloud.com/labs/developers/8.0/hybridmessenger) at the Developer Center
+To learn more about Ionic integration, we also have a great Ionic 2 [Lab series](https://mobilefirstplatform.ibmcloud.com/labs/developers/8.0/hybridmessenger).